lvllvl/leetCodeSolution/README.md

 <br>

-## <ins>Hash Map Solution</ins>
+## <ins>Better Solution</ins>
-To simplify our solution, we should identify our end goals:
-1. We want to find each letter in target
+The bottle neck in the previous example appeared because we tried to access the letters using the board list.
+We need to find an alternative data structure that allows us to:
+- Access letter quickly
-2. We want to track each letter's position in relation to other letters in target
+- Access each letter's position in relation to other letters

-We need to reassess the information we need.
-We need two things to get the desired output:
-1. We need the letters
-2. We need the location of the letters on the board

-Now let's combine those pieces of information to be our key : value combination in our board dictionary.
-That way we avoid having to loop through the board list every time we need to find a letter on the board. e.g., letter: ( rows, cols )
+Re-imagine the alphabet board so that every letter contains coordinates, as shown in the image below.

 <p align="center">
 <img width="403" height="500" src="images/azboardCoords.png">
 </p>

-Here's our updated information:
+A dictionary allows us to organize our alphabet board in a way that meets our data structure requirements.
+The lookup time for a dictionary is O( 1 ) and we can pair our letters with their coordinates on the board, e.g., 'a': (0,0), 'b': (0,1), etc.
+Let's create a dictionary comprehension to create our new board dictionary.

 ```
-board = [ 'abcde', 'fghij', 'klmno', 'pqrst', 'uvwxy', 'z' ]
-target = 'leet'
-b = { 'a': (0,0), 'b':(0,1) ... 'z':(5,0) }
+new_board = { board[word][letter]: (word,letter) for word in range(len(board))
+                                             for letter in range(len(board[word])) }
 ```

+*How do we use our dictionary?*
 Maintaining a dictionary of board coordinates allows us to see where each letter is in relation to another letter. e.g.,